thinkshout/thinkshout/blog/_posts/2010-03-29-evaluating-drupal-vendors-and-project-proposals.md

 tags:
 - Drupal

-short: I often get asked to present on social media trends at nonprofit conferences - particularly in the river conservation community.
-These days, "tweating" is a household word, and many NPO technology decision-makers reach out to me to ask about the importance of integrating social media tools into the development of their websites.
+short: I often get asked to present on social media trends at nonprofit conferences.
 author: sean
 ---
 I often get asked to present on social media trends at nonprofit conferences - particularly in the river conservation community.
 These days, "tweating" is a household word, and many NPO technology decision-makers reach out to me to ask about the importance of integrating social media tools into the development of their websites.